 By presenting a story about a group of Gen Alpha kids, played by several nonbinary youth who come together to advocate for themselves and each other, Bay Creek Tennis Camp can be used to entertain, educate, and inform adults and youth.
 By screening the completed film at festivals, schools, camps, and other venues, our hope is that Bay Creek Tennis Camp can help spark compassionate conversations about youth, gender, and sports.

-Bay Creek Tennis Camp is currently in pre-production as we prepare for our August 2022 shoot.
-Several experienced crew members have joined the team, and our cast includes a diverse group of nonbinary youth actors alongside professional actor Paul Kandarian as Coach Charlie.
+is currently in post-production having wrapped an August 2022 shoot on a RED camera.
+Our cast includes a diverse group of nonbinary youth actors alongside professional actor Paul Kandarian as Coach Charlie.
 Director Michele Meek has seeded the project with $3,000 and is seeking another $2,700 in donations/contributions to the film.

 Have you ever drifted from your best friend?